kimjoar/flux-workshop/README.md

 If you then start the server again, and go back and forth between the channels, the messages should be loaded.

+## Task 6 - Receive messages via WebSockets

+The server has support for sending messages via WebSockets.
+There is a connection setup already in `MessagesActionCreator`.
+If you connect when `App.jsx` mounts and implements `receive_messages` in `MessagesStore`, you will receive all messages sent to the server.
+To test this, open a new browser window and send some messages and see them appear in the other window.